 Open the Merchant Importer via the Manage > Administration > Merchants > Merchant Importer menu, upload your CSV file, and click Save & Continue:

 In the next step, select the merchant's default group, processor, and the data source.
 If the merchants listed in the CSV file do not show a different group, processor, or a data source, then the Merchant Importer will use default values selected in this step instead.

 If needed, you may also use the links to the right of the selection menus in order to create a new group, processor, or data source on the fly, and then set those options as the defaults:

 Step 3.
 Map Fields

-In the next step, map the columns identified in the CSV file (shown under Identified Columns) to the appropriate IRIS CRM Merchant fields (shown in the middle column):
+In the next step, map the columns identified in the CSV file (shown under Identified Columns) to the appropriate CRM Merchant fields (shown in the middle column):

 Select "Don't Import" if you want the Merchant Importer to ignore such merchants during the import.

 In case you want the Merchant Importer to update the information on that merchant account (by inserting the new values found in the CSV file into the merchant's fields), then select "Update":